MasterClass Review + Coupon: My Favorite Digital Subscription

 Jeff Goodby and Rich Silverstein Teach Advertising and Creativity: I have zero knowledge about how the advertising world works (outside of watching all of Mad Men), so this was a very interesting and eye-opening class for me.
 I always appreciate learning how other people approach creativity and brainstorming, too.
 Plus, I got to see how some of the iconic commercials of my youth came to be.
 (Anyone else remember the Aaron Burr Got Milk? commercial?)

-Chris Voss Teaches The Art of Negotiation: This class is taught by a former FBI lead international kidnapping negotiator.
+Chris Voss Teaches The Art of Negotiation: This online class is taught by a former FBI lead international kidnapping negotiator.
 I learned about mirroring language, and found the case studies to be helpful and fascinating, too.

 Are you a MasterClass subscriber?
 Any recommendations on which class I take next?